Pirahã language: Embedding

 According to Everett, the statement that Pirahã is a finite language without embedding and without recursion presents a challenge for proposals by Noam Chomsky and others concerning universal grammar—on the grounds that if these proposals are correct, all languages should show evidence of recursive (and similar) grammatical structures.

 Chomsky has replied that he considers recursion to be an innate cognitive capacity that is available for use in language but that the capacity may or may not manifest itself in any one particular language.

 However, as Everett points out, the language can have recursion in ideas, with some ideas in a story being less important than others.
-He also mentions a paper from a recursion conference in 2005 describing recursive behaviors in deer as they forage for food.
+He also described recursive behaviors in deer as they forage for food.
 So to him, recursion can be a brain property that humans have developed more than other animals.
 He points out that the criticism of his conclusions uses his own doctoral thesis to refute his knowledge and conclusions drawn after a subsequent twenty-nine years of research.

 Everett's observation that the language does not allow recursion has also been vigorously disputed by other linguists, who call attention to data and arguments from Everett's own previous publications, which interpreted the "-sai" construction as embedding.
 Everett has responded that his earlier understanding of the language was incomplete and slanted by theoretical bias.
 He now says that the morpheme -sai attached to the main verb of a clause merely marks the clause as 'old information', and is not a nominalizer at all (or a marker of embedding).
 In 2010 a research points to a tonal distinction in the use of "-sai" when the sentence might include embedding, but a later research by a different group also found instances of the same tonally distinct "-sai" used in simple sentences.

-Lexicon
+Vocabulary

 Pirahã has a few loan words, mainly from Portuguese.
 Pirahã kóópo ("cup") is from the Portuguese word copo, and bikagogia ("business") comes from Portuguese mercadoria ("merchandise").

 Kinship terms

-Everett (2005) says that the Pirahã culture has the simplest known kinship system of any human culture.
-A single word, baíxi (pronounced /[màíʔì]/), is used for both 'mother' and 'father' (like English "parent" although Pirahã has no gendered alternative), and they appear not to keep track of relationships any more distant than biological siblings.
+Everett says that the Pirahã culture has the simplest known kinship system of any human culture.
+A single word, baíxi (pronounced /[màíʔì]/), is used for both 'mother' and 'father' (like English "parent", although Pirahã has no gendered alternative), and they appear not to keep track of relationships any more distant than biological siblings.